Club-INTech/CoVAPSy/docs/building_docs.md

 !!! warning
     This is a warning admonition.

-## Using Mkdocs
+## Using MkDocs

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+For full documentation, visit [mkdocs.org](https://www.mkdocs.org).

 ### Commands

 * `mkdocs serve` - Start the live-reloading docs server.
-It should now be accesible at [127.0.0.1:8000](http://127.0.0.1:8000/) on ***your machine***
+It should now be accessible at [127.0.0.1:8000](http://127.0.0.1:8000/) on ***your machine***.
-* `mkdocs gh-deploy` - Build the documentation site on the gh-pages branch of you repository.
+* `mkdocs gh-deploy` - Build the documentation site on the gh-pages branch of your repository.

 !!!
 Note
-    On the [Club-INTech/CoVAPSy](https://github.com/Club-INTech/CoVAPSy) repository `mkdocs gh-deploy` is automaticly called upon push to main branch.
-It can still be manually called when on another branch but [gh-pages](https://github.com/Club-INTech/CoVAPSy/tree/gh-pages) will be overwritten by any push on main
+    On the [Club-INTech/CoVAPSy](https://github.com/Club-INTech/CoVAPSy) repository, `mkdocs gh-deploy` is automatically called upon push to the main branch.
+It can still be manually called when on another branch, but [gh-pages](https://github.com/Club-INTech/CoVAPSy/tree/gh-pages) will be overwritten by any push on main.

-### Project layout
+### Project Layout

     mkdocs.yml    ## The configuration file.
     docs/
         index.md  ## The documentation homepage.
-        ...       ## Other markdown pages, images and other files. img/
+        ...       ## Other markdown pages, images, and other files. img/
             favicon.png ## The icon that appears on the browser tab.
             ... other images

-### Using Github pages
+### Using GitHub Pages

-Navigate to the repository then to settings/pages.
-Using the drop down menus select "Deploy from branch" for source and "gh-pages" and "/root" for branch.
+Navigate to the repository, then to settings/pages.
+Using the drop-down menus, select "Deploy from branch" for source and "gh-pages" and "/root" for branch.

 !!!
 Note
     You may have to run `mkdocs gh-deploy` for the gh-pages branch to show.
-See [Commands](#commands)
+See [Commands](#commands).